mozilla-cordova/mozilla-cordova.github.io/pages/03-phonegap-dev-app.md

 }
 {% endhighlight %}

 Make sure you have the correct path to `cordova-firefoxos` in the `uri` property.
+To add Firefox OS platform to your project run:

+{% highlight bash %}
+$ ../cordova-cli/bin/cordova platform add firefoxos
+{% endhighlight %}

 Time to start the server: